DataCorrupted/crawl/README.md

 This util is young and naive.
 You should not use it as any commerical tools. **DO NOT** count on it to be robust.
 There is **NO** guarantee of any kind.
 It works, that's all.

+This is also my first trial with crawl.
+It's a pretty exciting experience.

+For instance, I forget to set the timer and after tens of connections my IP got banned for the whole night.

+Takeaways: Set the timer with random User-Agent works well.

+Next time I may try to pull some HTML parser trick and start reading robot.txt seriously(Of course I neglected it at the first place) :)

 ## Contact

 Peter Rong / Yuyang Rong